logzly. Handbag & Wallet Creations

 2. Sketch a Simple Tote Shape

 For a beginner‑friendly bag, a classic tote works best.
 Draw a rectangle 30 cm wide by 35 cm tall for the main body.
 Add a 2 cm seam allowance on all sides.
-Sketch two side panels (20 cm x 35 cm) and a bottom panel (30 cm x 20 cm).
+Sketch two side panels (20 cm × 35 cm) and a bottom panel (30 cm × 20 cm).
+If you’re curious about a similar project, check out our guide to a vegan leather tote for inspiration.

 3. Arrange the Pieces